 A4-12 Impedance mismatch in path to compact probe

 This contribution originates from multiple reflections between the receiving antenna and the measurement equipment.
 After appropriate calibration, the measurement equipment may not introduce impedance mismatch error, but the error still happens between the receiving antenna feed cable and the receiving antenna.

+NOTE: This MU contributor is cancelled out if the relative calibration approach is used as described in section 8.9.1.

 A4-13 Influence of reference antenna feed cable (i.e. flexing cables, adapters, attenuators, connector repeatability)